Letizeus/Letizeus/README.md

-<h2 align="left">Hi!
-My name is Fadi and I'm a Software Dev and CS student at the RWTH Aachen University.</h2>
+# Hi!
+My name is Fadi and I'm a Software Dev and CS student at the RWTH Aachen University.

 ###